Rajeshrocky96/Hotelmanagement-/README.md

  Using HTML5,CSS,JAVASCRIPT,BOOTSTRAP,PHP,DATABASE(SQL xampp).

 First create the webpage  in that page  is consists of (about,contact,location,login page).
      -----Login page -----
-user id:rajesh.
+   User id:rajesh.
-password:123.
+   Password:123.

 Create the database(Sql) of the food items with price .